-Of the 22% of contact centres that were using homeworkers, a mean average of 22% of their agents are homeworkers.
-The median is 10%, the first quartile is 28% and the 3rd quartile is 2%.
+Of the 21% of contact centres that were using homeworkers, a mean average of 22% of their agents are homeworkers.
+The median is 12%, the first quartile is 28% and the 3rd quartile is 4%.

-27% of small contact centres were using some homeworking, compared to 19% of large and 19% of medium-sized operations (these figures include active pilot schemes).
+22% of small contact centres were using some homeworking, compared to 26% of large and 15% of medium-sized operations (these figures do not include active pilot schemes, for which there appears particular interest amongst larger operations).

-As a comparison, 2013 US figures show that 45% of contact centres were using some form of homeworking, so there is still some way to go for the UK to catch up.
+As a comparison, 2014 US figures show that 43% of contact centres were using some form of homeworking, so there is still some way to go for the UK to catch up.